 The wonderful thing about eSports is that they don’t require people to meet up in real life and can be followed on streams, so there are many events we can tune in to, even if we cannot attend them in person.
+Something that a lot of eSports fans like to use while waiting for their stream to start is Rembrandt Casino bonus code, as it makes their waiting time more fun!
 Another reason for their increasing popularity is the hype, the competition, and the seemingly enormous prize pool for playing computer games.
 Here are the biggest eSports events in general and, hopefully, this year.

 League of Legends World Championship

 While the actual date of the tournament is yet to be announced, it is most likely still on, being one of the biggest world tournaments in one of the most famous MOBA games.
 The winners will come out of the tourney with $1 million and there are 24 teams competing for the title.
 The tournament will be held in Shanghai.